Sacramento blackfish

-The Sacramento blackfish (Orthodon microlepidotus) is a species of freshwater ray-finned fish belongingto the family Leuciscidae, which includes the daces, chubs, Eurasian minnows and related fishes.
+The Sacramento blackfish (Orthodon microlepidotus) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, chubs, Eurasian minnows and related fishes.
 This species is endemic to central California.
 It is the only member of the monospecific genus Orthodon.

 Taxonomy

-Orthodon microlepidotus, the scientific name for the Sacramento blackfish, refers to the fish's straight teeth (Orthodon) and its distinctly small scales (microlepidotus).
+The genus name Orthodon comes from ὄρθος (órthos), meaning "straight", and ὀδούς (odoús), meaning "tooth".
+The specific epithet microlepidotus comes from μικρός (mikrós), meaning "small", and λεπίς (lepís), meaning "scale".
 The Orthodon genus is monotypical, making the blackfish the sole member of the genus and a generally unvaried species.
 Despite its unique characteristics, the blackfish has been recorded reproducing hybrids with the hitch and Tui chub, members of the blackfish's subfamily Leuciscinae also found in California.

 In addition to the extant O. microlepidotus, two extinct species are known in †O. hadrognathus Smith, 1975 from the Pliocene-aged Glenns Ferry Formation of Idaho and the Miocene/Pliocene-aged Deer Butte Formation of Oregon, as well as †O. onkognathus Kimmel, 1975 from the Deer Butte Formation, suggesting that this genus had a wider range in the past.
 Fossils of the genus are also known from the Pliocene and Pleistocene of California.